What is the Paleo diet plan? I have been hearing a lot about this diet and wanted to see if it is something that would fit my lifestyle.

 If you are mainly sedentary, the high protein content could be too much.
 Thinking back to our ancestors 10,000 years ago, they had a lot more naturally active lifestyle than we do.
 That let them utilize the protein for the energy they needed to hunt and gather.
 In today’s age, if you have a desk job and don’t tend to workout….you may not need all that energy.
 And if you don’t, those calories could end up causing weight gain.

 If you are thinking about taking the plunge and trying the diet, one thing to note is that a Paleo diet more like a Paleo lifestyle change.
-It’s not meant to be something you adopt for a month and go back to your regular eating habits.
-In order to maintain the changes you see from the diet, it is recommended that you adopt the diet as your regular day-to-day eating habits.
+To maintain the changes you see from the diet, you should make the diet a daily habit.

-While this diet is not quite up my alley due to the large amounts of animal protein required, I am taking a few elements away from the Paleo diet.
+While this diet requires too much meat for my liking, I am taking a few elements away from the Paleo diet.
 Fewer carbohydrates (especially from sources like wheat) and processed like refined sugars and salt.